designbyadrian/p5-webpack-boilerplate/README.md

 `$ yarn install` to install dependencies;

 `$ yarn dev` to start a webserver at `http://localhost:8080` and to start watching for changes to files.

-Start coding!
+Find your Sketch program in `src/Sketch/index.js`.
+Happy processing! 🥳

 ## 📦 Build